 Fiat Chrysler Automobiles has been in the news quite a bit in the past two years, for good reasons and bad.
-From investing in self-driving technology to its involvement with the federal transportation matter, Fiat-Chrysler has been the subject of equal parts praise and controversy.
+Fiat-Chrysler has been the subject of equal parts praise and controversy, from investing in self-driving technology to its involvement with the federal transportation matter.
 However, it seems the most recent news from FCA falls on the controversial side.
 Recently announced, Fiat Chrysler Automobiles has voluntarily recalled close to 500,000 heavy-duty pickups and medium-duty trucks in the US already with more possibly to come.

 Cause of Fiat-Chrysler Mass Recall- Faulty Water Pump